PSchwahn/PSchwahn.github.io/resume.markdown

 # Work

-* In Oct 2024 I will be starting at Unicamp as a postdoctoral fellow, funded by FAPESP.
+* As of Oct 2024: Postdoctoral researcher at IMECC, Universidade Estadual de Campinas.
 * 2023-2024: Postdoctoral researcher at Laboratoire de mathématiques d'Orsay, Université Paris-Saclay.
 * 2020-2023: Research associate and teaching assistant at the Institute of Geometry and Topology, University of Stuttgart.
 * 2016-2020: Student assistant at the Department of Mathematics, University of Stuttgart.